 In many NC Counties, you have to check the USDA website to make certain that the property you want to purchase is located within the USDA “footprint.”
-But if you are buying in Johnston County (prior to )- you’re safe!
+But if you are buying in Johnston County – you’re safe!
 The WHOLE COUNTY qualifies for USDA Zero No Money Down Home Loans.

 For now, at least, since the whole Joco Nation qualifies for USDA, all you have to check is your income.
 You just need to be certain that once you add up all of the gross income for everyone in your home (whether they are on the loan or not) and check to see that you are not OVER the maximum for the area.

 The income limits vary by County in NC – so if you start out looking for a home in Johnston County, and you end up buying in Harnett County you’ll need to check the limits again.
 USDA No Money Down Home Loans have adjustments to income for things like Child Care, so be sure to check those adjustments too!

-In Johnston County, the 2013 maximum income limits for USDA mortgages have recently changed!
+In Johnston County, the 2017 maximum income limits for USDA mortgages have recently changed!
 The newest numbers are:

-1 to 4 persons in the home $91,850
+1 to 4 persons in the home $92,200

-5 or more persons in the home $121,250
+5 or more persons in the home $121,700

-If you have specific questions abou what parts of tJohnston County Qualifies for USDA Home Loans / or about the USDA No Money Down Home Loans and how you might qualify using this program – please call Steve and Eleanor Thorne, NC USDA Home Loan Experts , 919-649-5058.
+If you have specific questions about what parts of Johnston County Qualifies for USDA Home Loans / or about the USDA No Money Down Home Loans and how you might qualify using this program – please call Steve and Eleanor Thorne, NC USDA Home Loan Experts , 919-649-5058.